vetsoftware/loopback-next/docs/site/Decorators.md

     }
   ```

-  You can find the specific usage in [Writing Controller methods](controllers.md#writing-controller-methods)
+  You can find specific use cases in [Writing Controller methods](controllers.md#writing-controller-methods)

   *The parameter location cookie is not supported yet, see*
   *https://github.com/strongloop/loopback-next/issues/997*